FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 <h4>2) Create the Watson Studio service</h4>
 Repeat the same process for the Watson Studio.
 You will find it in the Catalog under the category AI or by searching for the term Watson Studio.
 Enter a name and select the Lite version of the service and a region and click create.

-## Create a new project
+## Create a new Watson Studio project

 1. Click on the IBM Cloud logo in the upper left to get back to your dashboard.
 Then click services to select your Watson Studio service to get started.
-2. In the Cloud Pak for Data click either Create a project or New project.
+2. In the Watson Studio click either Create a project or New project.
 Select Create an empty project.
 In case a "Get started" button appears, click it.

 ![New Project](readme_images/new-project.png)